fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-axis.md

 In the above code:

 - Create the `xAxis` object.
-- Set the column name which you want to represent on the time axis as the value of the `plot` property.
+- Set the column name you want to represent on the time axis as the value of the `plot` property.
 In this case, `Order Date` is the column name.

 > If the tabular data has only one date type column, then FT automatically represents it in the `xAxis`.

-> If multiple data type columns are available in the tabular data and we do not specify the data type column in `xAxis`, then FT will assign the first date type column in the tabular data to the `xAxis`.
+> If multiple data type columns are available in the tabular data and we do not specify the data type column in `xAxis`, then FusionTime will assign the first date type column in the tabular data to the `xAxis`.